Marking-Time/Marking-Time/README.md

 - 👋 Hi, I’m @Marking-Time - Mark King
 - 👀 I’m interested in:
   - Python backends and web frontends
-  - The Safe Network ... if it ever gets finished
+  - The Safe Network ... if it ever gets finished.
-- 🌱 I’m currently learning ... chatbots and building a portfolio
+- 🌱 I’m currently learning ... chatbots, building a portfolio, practicing python
 - 💞️ I’m looking to collaborate on ...
 I don't know; ask me.
 - 📫 How to reach me ... g34519838@gmail.com
 - 😄 Pronouns: ...